AYCHLike/AYCHLike.github.io/README.md

-# Everplans Questionnaire Manager
+# Questionnaire Manager

-Everplans Questionnaire Manager is a web application for submitting and answering questionnaires built with a Ruby on Rails back end serving JSON to a React/Redux front end.
+Questionnaire Manager is a web application for submitting and answering questionnaires built with a Ruby on Rails back end serving JSON to a React/Redux front end.
 The admin user can create questionnaires and view end user's responses, and end users can respond to existing questionnaires.

 ### Setup Instructions
 To run locally, make sure Postgres is running, cd into the root directory in your terminal, and run the following commands: